 The mission of the Fire Art Safety Team (FAST) is to provide experienced support for artists both pre-event and on-site, and to ensure the safe use of fire and flame effects at Firefly.

-We require you to contact FAST BEFORE THE EVENT if you will be burning your art or using flame in your work.
+We require you to contact Fire Core BEFORE THE EVENT if you will be burning your art or using flame in your work.

 Please use common sense and follow the guidelines in the Survival Guide.
 Do not hesitate to ask a member of FAST if you need a place for your work or performance.

 FIRE PERFORMANCE involves equipment or other objects made with one or more wicks which are dipped in fuel and spun by people in designated areas at the event.
 Please refer to the full fire safety policies for more information on fire spinning and Conclave.

 Fire performance is allowed only in pre-approved areas.
 These are determined before the event starts during work weekends.
 Every performer needs their own safety.
 Please make sure you are familiar with standard fire spinning safety rules (fueling up, spinning off, safetying, etc.), if you are not sure about anything please ask one of the on duty Fire volunteers, one of the Fire Leads (Bendy, Kosta, Seth), or attend one of the two Fire Safety meetings at the event.

 If you wish to be a part of the Fire Conclave before the Bug Burn there will be two brief Fire Safety meetings held during the event at Love & Lion’s Den on Thursday, 12-1pm and Diode on Friday 1-2pm.